MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-qos-offload-update-sq.md

 ### Return Status Codes

-NDIS handles the OID query request of OID_QOS_OFFLOAD_UPDATE_SQ request for miniport drivers, and returns one of the following status codes.
+NDIS handles the OID query request of OID_QOS_OFFLOAD_UPDATE_SQ request for miniport drivers and returns one of the following status codes.

 |Status Code|Description|
 |--- |--- |